 Ben McPartland has been leading our editorial team in Paris since we opened our office in January 2013.
 A native of Durham, northern England, Ben has also lived in London, Madrid and Liverpool.
 He moved to France in 2011.

-Oliver Gee, who covers French news from our Paris office, is from Perth, Australia.
-After extensive travels in East Africa, New Zealand and Europe, he started at The Local Sweden in 2012, before moving over to our French site in January 2015.
+Oliver Gee covers French news from our Paris office.
+Originally from Perth, Australia, he worked in Auckland, London and the Swedish town of Uppsala before starting at The Local Sweden in 2012.
+He moved over to our French site in January 2015.

 Angela was previously at dealReporter, part of the Financial Times Group, in London.
 In June 2013 she joined The Local to become our Country Editor in Italy, based in our office in Rome.